HariSekhon/Knowledge-Base/presto.md

 ## Instant Presto using Docker

-This drops you into an SQL shell on a one node Presto dev instance running in Docker to try out:
+This docker command pulls the docker image and runs a container dropping you into an SQL shell on a one node Presto instance running in Docker:

 ```shell
 docker run -ti harisekhon/presto